Dun-sin/Whisper/README.md

 - Contributions make the open source community such an amazing place to learn, inspire, and create.
 - Any contributions you make are greatly appreciated.
 - Check out our [contribution guidelines](/CONTRIBUTING.md) for more information.

+## 🛡️ License

+anonchat is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 💪🏽 Thanks to all Contributors

+Thanks a lot for spending your time helping anonchat grow.
+Thanks a lot!
+Keep rocking beers

+## 🙏🏽 Support

+This project needs a star️ from you.
+Don't forget to leave a star star️